In this Section

 - Sakai’s Discussion Forum, Assignments, DropBox, Gradebook, and Tests & Quizzes tools are designed to share FERPA-protected information privately between instructors and individual students.

-The professor reserves the right to make changes to the syllabus, including project due dates and test dates.
+The instructor reserves the right to make changes to the syllabus, including project due dates and test dates.
 These changes will be announced as early as possible.

-If you feel you have been awarded an incorrect grade, please discuss with me.
-If we cannot resolve the issue, you may talk to our departmental director of undergraduate studies or appeal the grade through a formal university process based on arithmetic/clerical error, arbitrariness, discrimination, harassment, or personal malice.
-To learn more, go to the Academic Advising Program website.
+If you have any concerns with grading and/or feel you have been awarded an incorrect grade, please discuss with me as soon as possible.
+If we cannot resolve the issue, you may talk to our director of undergraduate studies or department chair.

 Services and Student Support Syllabi Statements